phymea/earbox-releases/README.md

 ### AWS Networking Configuration (New in v1.0.0-rc2)

-The runner now supports custom VPC, subnet, and security group configuration for deployment in enterprise environments:
+The runner supports custom VPC, subnet, and security group configuration:

 ```yaml
 # In runner-config.yaml